Zafuzi/muledump/README.md

 - click on account name for individual options menu
 - ctrl-click account name to temporarily hide it from totals
 - read the `accounts.js` file, it has some variables to play with
+- change the background image using the choose file button in the background menu (images must be placed into `lib/images` first)

 ## Head to the [wiki](https://github.com/atomizer/muledump/wiki) for more information!